FAQs

 I bought rugs/pillows/etc when I was in Sardinia, and wish I had bought more.
 Can I get them through you?

-I can connect you with weavers who can provide you with handwoven items.
 In most cases, the items tourists buy in Sardinia are not handwoven, but mill-made textiles that sell for a lower price than handwoven textiles.
 And, unfortunately, sometimes items that are hand-decorated are sold as handmade, at correspondingly higher prices.
+I help you find and purchase textiles that are truly handwoven, from artists I know well, visit, and value.
+I can’t help you purchase items that were made by mills or power-loom shops — which are likely what you purchased if you bought them from a shop (rather than an artist’s studio) in Sardinia.

-Also see some of the other questions and answers on this page.
+See the question and answer above, and some of the other questions and answers on this page, for more information.

 How can I buy these textiles?